 Ransomware Urgent CareUrgent Care / Rapid Response

-Is your business experiencing an active Ransomware infection?
+Is your business experiencing an active Ransomware attack?

-Due to the high volume of Ransomware attacks, ESX has developed a Ransomware playbook and response team.
+ESX has a Ransomware playbook and an expert response team.
 We’re here 24/7, including holidays, to eliminate the ransomware on your network and get your business back to capacity.

 Response Team Objectives: